Sardar Aftab Akbar Khan

 Sardar Aftab Akbar Khan is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 He also served as Chairman Punjab Education Foundation.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-23 (Chakwal-III) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-23 Chakwal-III in the 2018 Punjab provincial election.

+He is running for a seat in the Provincial Assembly from PP-21 Chakwal-I as a candidate of the PTI in the 2023 Punjab provincial election.